• Advantages

 Stages of work with the client

-Tailored commercial offer with a breakdown of the cost of our services and other expenses (medical insurance, official visa fees, legalisation and translation of documents)
+• Tailored offer, with a breakdown of our fees and other costs (insurance, official fees, legalisation and translation)

 At the visa receipt stage, you will normally only require the correct document package – our in-person support is not required.
 When filing the documents with the visa centre or French consulate, the visa centre or consulate may have technical queries concerning the documents or your plans in France, but in general French consulates do not conduct the detailed interviews with visa applicants that some other countries do.
 The decision to issue or deny the visa is based solely on the documents you submit.